 In Imperial times, coins became symbols of power and were used to disseminate the Emperor’s image across the empire as having god-like status.

 Julius Caesar was the first living Roman to issue coins bearing his own portrait.
 This act shocked the senate who considered it to be an extreme act of arrogance on Caesar's part, as only gods and kings were featured on coins.
 Later his great-nephew Octavian (Augustus) adopted the idea, and so did all the Roman emperors that came after him.
 All of them have had their portraits immortalised on coins.

 Roman coinage lasted for eight centuries, so there are a number of ways to collect them.
 Some collectors attempt to have a coin for every Emperor, while many others may choose a particular point in history to focus on.
 Some will also attempt to have every single issue of a particular denomination for one Emperor.

 As there are many ways to collect, we have chosen to present our stock in the easiest way possible and divide our ancient Roman coins into Roman Silver Coins (Roman Republic Coins and Roman Imperial Coins) and Roman Bronze Coins.
 Our coins have also been tagged according to the dynasty an emperor belongs to.

-Although our stock of Roman Coins has limited availability, contrary to many companies ‘selling coins’ online, we actually own the stock presented in the product pages.
-So you won’t receive the usual ‘sourced to order’ message from us.
-What also differentiates us from other online coin dealers is that we do not sell anything as an investment.
+We provide genuine Roman coins to collectors in the UK and worldwide.
+Although our stock of Roman Coins has limited availability, contrary to many companies ‘selling coins’ online, we own the stock presented on the product pages.
+You won’t receive the usual ‘sourced to order’ message from us.
+But please be aware that some of the photography is representative of the coins supplied.